SylverStudios/SylverStudios.github.io/_posts/2019-04-14-ferryman-post.md

 Despite how disqualifying our mistake was, we were on a mission to challenge ourselves, and we absolutely crushed it.
 We loved the jam; **We pushed ourselves to the limit of our sanity and physical well being**, learned an unearthly amount for a single weekend, and had a blast.
-To everyone out there that is thinking about making games.
-I was scared to do a game jam.
+To everyone out there that is thinking about making games: I was scared to do a game jam.
 We would go to events and everyone would suggest doing a jam, constantly telling us how good it would be for our personal development.
 They were right; **necessity and constraint forced us to focus and learn** with the gusto of boys half our age.
 We certainly didn't need to wait as long as we did.
 The great part is that signing up takes like 2 minutes, so if you can overcome your fear for that long, you'll be able to do it!